2002-feb24-net/pizza-mvc/README.md

-# harold-project0
+# haroldo-project1
-store app, menu to order, track data, classes for each object (customer, product, ...)
+Extending harold-project0 to web